How many of your Clients suggest a low construction budget, hoping it will lead to more favorable design fees?

 You may want to address the issue by focusing on ‘Objective Criteria’ and saying:

 “I wasn’t sure how much this type of building would cost so I’ve brought along three different cost publications that present average construction costs, for your type of project, on a square foot (or square meter) basis.
 Would you like to take a look?”

 In this situation, we’re using information that’s available in the public domain to deliver (perhaps) unwanted news.

 Focusing the discussion on factual, relevant, qualified, and (most importantly) independent information is far more productive because it avoids direct conflict… if it’s written down somewhere it must be true!

-Principled Negotiation is a negotiation strategy that’s taught in almost every business school and is also a subject that we discuss in detail at the Fee Proposal Workshop.
-To learn more about how you can apply Principled Negotiation to your fee proposal please click on the following link: Fee Proposal Workshop.
+Principled Negotiation is a negotiation strategy that’s taught in almost every business school and it’s also a subject that we discuss in detail at the Fee Proposal Workshop.

 If you’d like to learn more about how to write winning fee proposals check out our Fee Proposal Mini-Series.

 It’s currently available to watch FREE of charge at the following link: https://blueturtlemc.com/fee-proposal-mistakes/